 James J. McKennna is an author and director of the Mother-Baby Sleep Laboratory, University of Notre Dame.
 His work includes Sleeping with Your Baby: A Parent’s Guide to Cosleeping, and many articles such as those referred to above and in further reading.

-A comprehensive website established by Helen Ball, a Professor of Anthropology at the Parent-Infant Sleep Lab at Durham University.
-Infant Sleep Information Source explains how babies sleep, what is normal, parents’ expectations, safety concerns and how to avoid dangerous situations.
-The site is supported by breastfeeding advocates La Leche League, National Childbirth Trust, Breastfeeding Network and UNICEF and has a number of excellent information sheets which are freely downloadable.
+A comprehensive website established by Helen Ball, a Professor of Anthropology at the Durham Infancy and Sleep Centre at Durham University.
+BASIS explains how babies sleep, what is normal, parents’ expectations, safety concerns and how to avoid dangerous situations.
+The site is supported by breastfeeding advocates Lactation Consultants of Great Britain, La Leche League GB, National Childbirth Trust, Breastfeeding Network and UNICEF and has a number of excellent information sheets which are freely downloadable.

 The importance of safe sleep conversations